stanmaz/BBOalert/README.md

 ## Alert button

-When the call is automatically alerted, the 'Alert' button is set ON.
-Turning 'Alert' OFF will erase the explanation text.
+Turning 'Alert' ON and OFF OFF will erase the explanation text.
 Thereafter you are free to enter eventually a new explanation text that will be recorded.

 ## Data file format